VIISA and INSITE

 U of U EIBVI Credential

 A birth to three credential in vision is being offered through the University of Utah (U of U) in Salt lake City.
 VIISA staff have been involved in developing some of the courses.
 Students may register for campus or contract courses.
 Students who register for campus courses as a non-matriculated student may count up to 9 credit hours toward a Master’s degree once admitted to the Department of Special Education.
 Contract courses CANNOT be used toward a degree at the U of U in Utah.
 (Contract courses are available at the 5000 level only and the cost is $400 for three hours and $350 for two hours.)
 They can be counted toward a Blind and Visually Impaired endorsement (Birth to 5).
 Utah students are eligible to apply for a Baby Watch Credential (Birth to age 3) with a Baby Watch Vision endorsement upon successful completion.
 Baby Watch oversees all early intervention programs in the state of Utah.
-Out-of-state students may take the contract courses that are available in a distance format using a program whereby they participate live on computer using high speed internet.
+Out-of-state students may take the contract courses that are available using the ZOOM platform and course materials in CANVAS.
 There are texts, readings, assignments and tests for each course.
 These distance courses are in bold below.

 SP ED 5435/6435 Early Literacy for Young Children with Visual Impairments (2) Fall